 Here are a few reasons why you might want to train from home, and some tips on how to start!

-At Sweat, we have talked at length about the benefits of regular exercise.
-When you can get that regular exercise in the privacy of your home, there are some additional benefits you may not have considered.
+When you can regular exercise in at home, there are many benefits you may not have considered.

 Here are a few reasons to work out at home: